andradazoltan/yelp_db_and_concurrent_server/README.md

 The server should be able to handle some simple requests from a client that connects to it.

-Here are five simple requests that you should implement:
+Here are five simple requests that were implemented:

 + `GETRESTAURANT <business id>`: To this request, the server should respond with the restaurant details in JSON format for the restaurant that has the provided business identifier.
 If there is no such restaurant then one should use the error message as above.
 (Note that the business is is not wrapped in `< >`.
 The use of `< >` is to indicate that the command should be followed by a required argument.
 So the request will look like this: `GETRESTAURANT h_we4E3zofRTf4G0JTEF0A` and this example refers to the restaurant Fondue Fred in the provided dataset.)
 + `ADDUSER <user information>`: This request is a string that begins with the keyword (in our protocol), `ADDUSER`, followed by user details in JSON, formatted as suited for the Yelp dataset.
 Since we are adding a new user the JSON formatted information will contain only the user's name.
 So the JSON string may look like this `{"name": "Sathish G."}`.
 The server should interact with the RestaurantDB to create a new user, generate a new userid (it does not have to be in the Yelp userid format, you can use your own format for new users), generate a new URL (although it is a dummy URL) and then acknowledge that the user was created by responding with a more complete JSON string such as: